 GroupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups. are an important asset so leveraging them properly is important.
-Groups simplify administration in various ways, including the ability to determine who gets access to applications, who is assigned a certain role in an appAn abbreviation of application.
+Assigning apps to large sets of end users is made easier with groups. enable admins to determine who gets access to applications, who is assigned a certain role in an appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in., and who gets subjected to security policies.
 Unfortunately, managing groups can be tedious, especially if users must be added and removed manually.

 The Group Rules feature simplifies the administration of groups.
 Creating rules enables you to automatically populate Okta groups based on rules that you define.
 For example, instead of manually populating a group named "Sales" in Okta, you can define a rule that populates the group with users whose attribute department = "sales".
 If a user's attribute value changes, Okta reevaluates the rule and removes the user from the group, as needed.
 Rules can be defined from: